mlz-ictrl/nicos/doc/source/gui/widgets.rst

    .. attribute:: width

       Width of the widget, in characters.
+If zero, the widget expands to fill the available space.

    .. attribute:: istext